The Definitive Guide to ASTM D882 - Tensile Testing of Thin Plastic Film

 Thin plastic films and sheeting are a popular choice for packaging and can be found protecting many everyday items from leftover food to consumer goods.
 It is critical that plastics manufacturers and packaging companies obtain an accurate mechanical profile of the plastic films they are producing to ensure that they meet the required expectations.
 ASTM D882 is a common testing standard that is used to determine the tensile properties of thin plastic films and is commonly used for in-line quality control purposes.
 This guide is designed to introduce you to the basic elements of an ASTM D882 tensile test and will provide an overview of the equipment, software, and samples needed.
 However, anyone planning to conduct ASTM D882 testing should not consider this guide an adequate substitute for reading and following the full standard.

-Most recently, testing in accordance with ASTM D882 has been adopted in the electric vehicle market for determining the mechanical properties of separator film used in EV batteries.
+Though ASTM D882 is not an official standard for testing EV battery separator films, this standard is being modified to evaluate the mechanical properties of these materials.
 Separator films are a critical part of lithium-ion and other liquid electrolyte batteries that separate the anode and cathode.
 The most common material used for separator film is polyolefin, a polymer film that is strong enough to withstand the winding operation during assembly as well as uneven plating of lithium on the anode due to extensive use.
 Safer and stronger separator material more effectively prevents contact between the anode and cathode, while thinner material helps reduce the weight of each battery and improve energy density.